TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 * Proof of employment or resignation of the senior executive serving as a unit supervisor or any higher hierarchy in the startup company; or proof of employment of the core research & development personnel in the startup company. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

+{{< accordion title="Those who have been a senior executive of a venture capital firm or a fund, who has investment performance in an overseas startup company or a startup company..." suffix="12." bottomless="true" >}}
-{{< accordion title="Those who have been a senior executive of a venture capital firm or a fund, who has investment performance in an overseas startup company or a startup company that is supported by any of the Ministry of Science of Technology (MOST) programs." suffix="12." bottomless="true" >}}
+**Those who have been a senior executive of a venture capital firm or a fund, who has investment performance in an overseas startup company or a startup company that is supported by any of the Ministry of Science of Technology (MOST) programs.**

-Please select either 12.1 or 12.2, and attach required for the selected item:**Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
+Please select either 12.1 or 12.2, and attach required for the selected item: **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**

 * 12.1.
 Please attach either one or both of the following documents: